• Home

 Nicaragua- mild acidity, smooth body, balanced sweetness, vanilla & nut notes

 Rwandan - Rwandan coffees are known for their bright acidity and complex flavors, often featuring floral and citrus notes, with a clean and tea-like body.
-They are prized for their sweet, caramel-like aroma and hints of lemon and orange.
+They are prized for their sweet, caramel-like aroma and hints of berries, lemon & orange.

 Tanzania- rich, candy sweetness, bright winey acidity, full body, creamy, berry, stone fruit, chocolaty